 This 17th-century makeover had skilled stonemasons chiselling out heraldic and symbolic sculptures on themes such as arts and virtues in the walls that sheltered the laird’s symmetrical ‘pleasance’.

-Liek many others described here, the red sandstone tower is in the care of Historic Environment Scotland and, as the bones of the garden survived, the layout was restored, with a square boxwood surround taking in four parterre patterns, making it one of the very few period garden restorations anywhere in Scotland.
+As the bones of the garden survived, the layout was restored, with a square boxwood surround taking in four parterre patterns.
+This has made it one of the very few period garden restorations anywhere in Scotland.

 They saw the ruined castle as the most elaborate garden ornament.
 It features one of the largest herbaceous borders in Scotland, at its very best in July and August.